 Sept 27, 2022

-Committee Meeting, the Safe Act H.R.3355 was essentially dropped from the upcoming markup calendar, and as a result it may never make it to the house floor for a vote this session.
+As recently reported in our Action Alert: Part One - Last week during a Committee Meeting, the Safe Act H.R.3355 was essentially dropped from the upcoming markup calendar, and as a result it may never make it to the house floor for a vote this session.
 The Committee had received letters from leaders of large member pro-slaughter orgs claiming strong opposition to the bill by their member base.
 Amongst groups submitting letters was the National Tribal Horse Coalition (NTHC).

 The Bureau of Indian Affairs (BIA), which has the overall Federal trust responsibility for managing reservation rangelands, had been working with one of the five Northwest Tribal Horse Coalition (NTHC) tribes to fund a feasibility study and business plan for a slaughterhouse in Oregon, but it reportedly did not pencil out.

 The NTHC (formerly known as Northwest Tribal Horse Coalition) was initially just a handful of tribes from the Northwest region of the US.
 However, their movement rapidly expanded through the support of the DOI and USDA-APHIS.
 In 2009 the National Congress of American Indians (NCAI) was targeted by the DOI and together they held a joint conference and established a pro-slaughter resolution which remains the active policy today.
-Per their pro-slaughter resolution, the tribes of NCAI declared opposition to any/all anti horse slaughter acts and support for the DOI & USDA-APHIS' push to allow tribes to open horse slaughter plants within their jurisdiction
+Per their pro-slaughter resolution, the tribes of NCAI declared opposition to any/all anti horse slaughter acts and support for the DOI & USDA-APHIS' push to allow tribes to open horse slaughter plants within their jurisdiction.

 The back room deal between then Secretary of the US Department of Interior (DOI) Ken Salazar and the NCAI is revealed in the NCAI resolution.
 The NCAI would accept BIA funding from the DOI, specifically to manage the so-called overpopulation of horses.
 In turn the DOI/ Federal Government will support the NCAI Tribe's position opposing legislation that bans the slaughter of horses.